RChursin/RChursin/README.md

-# Hello, world! 👋 I'm Roman Chursin

-Hey there!
-I’m really into automation engineering, especially with my go-to languages: JavaScript and Python.
-These languages have been at the core of my adventures in automation, where I’ve gotten hands-on with cool frameworks like Selenium and pytest for Python, as well as Cypress and Playwright for JavaScript setups.
-Over at Kajabi, I've been using these tools to make things run smoother and more efficiently.
-I've recently started exploring the world of front-end development, getting a good grip on JavaScript and trying out React.
+Hello, world! 👋 I’m Roman Chursin, a passionate SDET and Front-End Developer with nearly a decade of experience delivering top-notch quality in Web and Mobile applications.

+I thrive on building robust test automation solutions using Python, JavaScript, and my newly embraced TypeScript.
+Over the years, I’ve engineered and transitioned frameworks using Selenium, Playwright, and Cypress, alongside various CI/CD integrations such as LambdaTest, SauceLabs, BrowserStack, Harness, Jenkins, and GitHub Actions.

+While quality assurance is my home turf, I’m equally excited about front-end development.
+I’ve been diving deeper into React, NextJS and modern JavaScript/TypeScript practices, expanding my skill set to craft efficient, user-friendly interfaces.

+Currently at Kajabi, I lead initiatives around automation and process optimization, bridging the gap between development and QA.
+I thrive on mentoring, architecting test strategies, and constantly exploring new technologies to improve product reliability and user experience.

-Each day is a chance to learn something new, and I’m just loving the journey and all the opportunities coming my way!
+Each day is a fresh opportunity to sharpen skills and learn something new, and I’m just loving every moment of it.
+If you’re interested in collaborating, feel free to reach out—let’s connect and build something amazing together!

 ## 📫 Let's Connect